Hochschild cohomology and quantum Drinfeld Hecke algebras

 \begin{theorem}[\cite{LS}] The algebra $\mH_{\mathbf{q}, \kappa}$ (defined in the introduction) is a quantum Drinfeld Hecke algebra if and only if \begin{itemize} \item[(i)] for all $g\in G$ and $1\leq i<j<k\leq n$,

 \item[(ii)] for all $i<j$ and all $g,h\in G$, $ \ \kappa_{h^{-1}gh} (v_j,v_i) = \displaystyle{\sum_{k<l} \ddet_{ijkl}(h) \kappa_g(v_l,v_k)}$. \end{itemize} \end{theorem}

 We use Theorem \ref{thm: LS} to show in the next theorem that all constant Hochschild 2-cocycles give rise to quantum Drinfeld Hecke algebras under an additional assumption.
-First we need two lemmas.
+First we need two lemmas, whose proofs are straightforward.

 \begin{lemma} The action of $G$ on $V$ extends to an action on $\Wedge_{\bf q}(V)$ by automorphisms if, and only if, for all $g\in G$, $i\neq j$ and $k<l$,

 \end{lemma}